ghc/ghc/docs/users_guide/glasgow_exts.rst

     ``mempty @(Int -> [Int])``.
 This can be toggled off with the reverse of this flag.

+.. ghc-flag:: -fshow-docs-of-hole-fits
+    :shortdesc: Toggles whether to show the documentation of the valid hole fits in the output.
+    :type: dynamic
+    :category: verbosity
+    :reverse: -fno-show-docs-of-hole-fits

+    :default: off

+    It can sometime be the case that the name and type of a valid hole fit is not enough to realize what the fit stands for.
+This flag adds the documentation of the fit to the message, if the documentation is available (and the module from which the function comes was compiled with the ``-haddock`` flag).

 .. ghc-flag:: -fshow-type-app-vars-of-hole-fits
     :shortdesc: Toggles whether to show what type each quantified variable takes in a valid hole fit.